ArneGockeln/ShareScreenshot/README.md

 # ShareScreenshot
-A SwiftUI Package to take and share screenshots of SwiftUI Views.
+A SwiftUI Package to `take` and `share` screenshots of SwiftUI Views.
+This works in portrait and landscape mode.

 ## 💻 Installation